SDT-base Contents Functions Previous Next PDF Index

 NormalComp(7) w1(8) nwStep(9)

 Where InfoAtNode1 gives the first row index in storing the field to be integrated in InfoAtNode.
 InStep gives the index step (3 for a 3 dimensional vector field), NDNOff1 gives the block offset in the NDN matrix (zero for the nominal shape function).
 FDof1 gives the offset in force DOFs for the current integration.
 NDNCol.
-If larger than -1, the normal component NormalComp designs a row number in EltConst.bas, which is used as a weighting coefficient. tt w1 gives the index of the first gauss point to be used (in C order starting at 0). nwStep gives the number of gauss points in the rule being used.
+If larger than -1, the normal component NormalComp designs a row number in EltConst.bas, which is used as a weighting coefficient. tt w1 gives the index of the first Gauss point to be used (in C order starting at 0). nwStep gives the number of Gauss points in the rule being used.

 Large transformation linear elasticity